iltommi/qdb-documentation/source/1.1.3/administration/installation.rst

 The web bridge
 ^^^^^^^^^^^^^^^^

-The web bridge (see :doc:`../reference/qdb_httpd`) - whose executable name is "qdb_httpd" - enables you to remotely monitor the node via HTTP requests and access the monitoring console.
+The web bridge (see :doc:`../reference/qdb_httpd`) - whose executable name is "qdb_httpd" - allows you to remotely monitor the cluster via HTTP requests and access the monitoring console.

 .. note::
     On UNIXes it is advised to use the `--daemonize` switch to run the server in the background.

-One web bridge should be run by daemon.
-The web bridge does not need to run on the same node than the daemon, however, a bridge can only be bound to one daemon at the time.
+The web bridge does not need to run on the same node as the daemon.
+Simply point it at a running node in the cluster.
+Multiple web bridges can be installed and run simultaneously for redundancy, but only one web bridge is needed to monitor the entire cluster.

 The shell
 ^^^^^^^^^^